tatigabru/wheat-detection/README.md

 The solution is based on EfficientDet detectors, augmentation, [weighted box fusion](https://github.com/ZFTurbo/Weighted-Boxes-Fusion) and pseudolabling.
 Below you will find description of full pipeline and instructions how to run training, inference on competitions data or inference on your own data.

-The solution have been packed using Docker or package to simplify environment preparation.
+The solution have been packed using Docker to simplify environment preparation.

+You can also install code as a package.

 ## Table of content